 For instance, if the company stock fails to increase in value or decreases, the employee’s benefit remains flat or loses value.

 If the company closes completely, the employee will lose their benefits entirely.

 And while varied investment options exist after an employee has participated in the ESOP for 10 years and has reached 55 years of age, ESOPs can lack essential diversification.

 The ESOP vs 401K Plan

-How an ESOP may be Beneficial to a Business Owner
+How is an ESOP Beneficial to a Business Owner?

 How an ESOP may be Beneficial to Employees